cameronglegg/stirlingdocs/docs/delivery2.md

 :::note

+### Installing the legs

-Installing the legs: put the leg in the hole and use a rubber mallet to set them in to the stop on the leg.
+Put the leg in the hole and use a rubber mallet to set them in to the stop on the leg.
 Use the jig to adjust the legs to 4”.

 :::